surma/surma.dev/content/things/ditherpunk.md

 However, the simplicity of the diffusion matrix is prone to generating patterns, like the line-like patterns you can see in the test images above.

-### Floyd Steinberg
+### Floyd-Steinberg

-Floyd Steinberg is arguably the most well-known error diffusion algorithm, if not even the most well-known dithering algorithm.
+Floyd-Steinberg is arguably the most well-known error diffusion algorithm, if not even the most well-known dithering algorithm.
 It uses a more elaborate diffusion matrix to distribute the quantization error to _all_ directly neighboring, unvisited pixels.
 The numbers are carefully chosen to prevent repeating patterns as much as possible.

 <figure>